Holy Bull Stakes: History

 The event was inaugurated on 7 April 1990 as the Preview Stakes over a distance of 1 1/8 miles, and it was created as a replacement for the Flamingo Stakes that ceased to exist following the closure of Hialeah Park Race Track.
 The event was held three weeks after the Florida Derby and the winner Home At Last did not run in any of the Triple Crown Races.

 In 1991 the distance was decreased to 1 1/16 miles and in 1992 the event was rescheduled to early February thus becoming a preparatory race for the Florida Derby.

 In 1995 the Preview Stakes was upgraded to a Grade III.
 That same year Gulfstream Park scheduled an event in March in honor of U.S. Racing Hall of Fame horse Holy Bull who had won the Florida Derby in 1994.

 The following year in 1996, Gulfstream Park replaced the Preview Stakes with the Holy Bull Stakes which assumed the classification of the event.

 In 2008 the event was scheduled in April after the Florida Derby and run over a distance of 1 3/16 miles.

 The event was upgraded to Grade II in 2014 and held this status until 2019.
 The event was degraded to Grade III for 2020.

 The event has produced Classic winners.
 The 1994 winner Go for Gin won the Kentucky Derby.
 In 2006 Barbaro won the event for his fourth straight win continuing on to win the Florida Derby and the Kentucky Derby.
-In 2020 Tiz the Law also won the Florida Derby continuing on to win the Belmont Stakes when it was held in late June and was the first event in the Triple Crown series which was rescheduled to due to COVID-19 pandemic.
+In 2020 Tiz the Law also won the Florida Derby continuing on to win the Belmont Stakes when it was held in late June and was the first event in the Triple Crown series which was rescheduled due to COVID-19 pandemic.

 The event is part of the Road to the Kentucky Derby with qualification points given to the first four placegetters.